Yoast/wordpress-seo/packages/related-keyphrase-suggestions/src/installation.md

 module.exports = {
     presets: [ require( "@yoast/tailwindcss-preset" ) ],
     content: [
-        // Include all JS files inside the Semrush library in your content.
+        // Include all JS files inside the related keyphrase suggestions library in your content.
-        "./node_modules/@yoast/semrush/**/*.js",
+        "./node_modules/@yoast/related-keyphrase-suggestions/**/*.js",
         "./path/to/your/content/**/*.js",
     ],
 };